-Host Organisation
+Host Organisation Criteria

-- The project must be conducted in NSW, within a local health district (LHD), specialty health network (SHN), NSW Ambulance, or NSW Health Pathology. - The Host Organisation for the project must be a LHD, SHN, NSW Ambulance or NSW Health Pathology. - 3.
-Projects led by NSW Ambulance or NSW Health Pathology must partner with a LHD and/or SHN, if the intervention impacts these jurisdictions or health services. - Host Organisations must provide financial and in-kind support for research and translation activities. - Host Organisations that cannot manage funds across financial years are encouraged to partner with an Administering Organisation.
+- Host Organisations must provide financial and in-kind support for research and translation activities. - Host Organisations that cannot manage funds across financial years may consider partnering with an Administering Organisation.
 Funds will be paid to this Administering Organisation. - The Chief Executive of the Host Organisation must provide a statement of support for the project at full application stage and certify that the project findings will be implemented if the results are positive.